Humboldt Crabs: Coaching staff

-Board of Directors

-Note: The board of directors is subject to change from year to year.
-Current serving members include Scarlet Palmer, David Sharp, Vikki Rossi, Matt Filar, Ellen Barthman, Erik Fraser, Roger Lorenzetti, Larry Zerlang, Michelle Briggs Butler, Neil Butler, and Brice Gummersall.

 Far West League

 The Crabs joined the Far West League (FWL), which had ten teams participating in the 2011 season.
 The five-team FWL North Division included the Humboldt Crabs, Nor Cal Pirates, Redding Colt 45s, Nevada Bullets (formerly Reno Aces), and Southern Oregon RiverDawgs.
 The five-team FWL South Division included the Atwater Aviators, Fontanetti's Athletics, Neptune Beach Pearl, California Glory, and Fresno Cardinals.
 The Crabs were part of the West Coast League/Tri-State (which was associated with the West Coast League in the Pacific Northwest) then merged with the Pacific West Baseball League to form the FWL.
 (The California Seals were originally an eleventh team in the FWL but are on hiatus for the 2011 season.)

 2011 league champions

 This inaugural year of the Far West League culminated with the top five League teams competing in a double-elimination Tournament, hosted by the Humboldt Crabs and played in the Arcata Ball Park, August 5–7.
-The Humboldt Crabs (21 - 6), with the best record in regular season league play, were the top-seeded team, but lost their first game to fourth-seed Fontanetti's Athletics, 1–0, on August 5.
+The Humboldt Crabs (21–6), with the best record in regular season league play, were the top-seeded team, but lost their first game to fourth-seed Fontanetti's Athletics, 1–0, on August 5.
 To avoid being eliminated, the Crabs had to win four games in a row.
 On August 6, the Crabs shut out the Atwater Aviators, 2–0, in an elimination game.
 On August 7 the Crabs won three games in one day, starting with Fontanetti's Athletics, 7–2, (who had beaten the Crabs 2 of 3 games in regular-season play); then facing the Neptune Beach Pearl who had won 8 of their previous 9 games, and who were as yet undefeated in the Tournament.
-By winning four in a row, including 6-3 and 5-1 wins over the Pearl, the Crabs avoided elimination and won the tournament and the championship.
+By winning four in a row, including 6–3 and 5–1 wins over the Pearl, the Crabs avoided elimination and won the tournament and the championship.

 The Humboldt Crabs finished the 2011 season with records of 40–13 overall, 25–7 in League/Conference play.

 The Humboldt Crabs rank #22 from among over 220 summer collegiate league teams in the nation for the week of August 9, 2011, by Perfect Game USA.

 The Far West League has since disbanded, but the Crabs were league champions all three years in its inception.